-In this stage, time needed for the system to respond, the time needed to check the sensors and the values that specify the initial importance of the sensors are produced.
+In this stage, time needed for the system to respond, the time needed to check the sensors and the values specifying the initial importance of the sensors are produced.
 This output is based on the current situation of the environment.
-The current situation of the environment is the description of the surrounding situation.
-To clarify, if the situation we have may produce a voice and a shape might be seen, the sensors related to voice recognition and vision are necessary, whereas a sensor related to touch might not be important in this case.
+The current situation of the environment is the description of the situation.
+To make it clear, if the situation we have may produce a voice and a shape might be seen, the sensors related to voice recognition and vision are necessary, whereas a sensor related to touch might not be important in this case.
 Another situation is based on touch only which means the touch sensor is the only (the most important) sensor needed in this case.
 Knowing this, we can train a neural net using backpropagation.
 In our training, in addition to the sensor importance, we can also provide the time needed for the system to respond and the time needed to check the higher priority sensors.
-Figure 3 shows the Time/ sensor decider.
-The importance sensor in the figure and later in the text is termed as IS_j to indicate the importance of the jth sensor.
-In case where no enough examples can be provided, neuroevolution technique can be used to find the values of T1 and T2.
+Figure 3 shows the Time/sensor decider.
+The importance sensor in the figure and later in the text is termed as $IS_j$ to indicate the importance of the $j$ th sensor.
+In case where no enough examples can be provided, neuroevolution technique can be used to find the values of $T1$ and $T2$ [10].
 This needs a good fitness function based on the factors related to the problem domain.
 In addition, certain genetic operators are to be used properly.